ErwanBarbedor/PlumeScript/readme.md

 ### 0.36 (last version)

 #### Internal changes
-- Use `lfs` for all files-related opperations
+- Use `lfs` for all files-related opperations.
+- Add `os` into transpiled infos.

 [Older versions](doc/changelog.md)